SchoolOfCode/final-project_front-end-untrodden/README.md

 Initially, we chose to explore several ideas but went down the path of a Skills Share Website However, we soon realised we hadn’t explored any other options properly, so decided to take a step back, re-assess all of the problems we had identified and make a new decision using the dot voting system.Dot voting was an extremely useful tool that we used at various stages during our project journey.

-We settled on solving the problem of the increased cost of living and travel costs combined with restricted freedom of movement by building a site that highlights unique and not so well known beauty spots in the United Kingdom, with the key aspect being that it is free and community-oriented so people can share their own unique spots with the community.

 ## Disney Ideation and WireFrames